RVIRUS0817/go/README.md

 https://go-tour-jp.appspot.com/list

-It is just a repository that I am pushing by watching a tour of Go.
+It is just a repository that I am pushing by watching a tour of Go and fizzbuzz!!
 The basic is important!